cryptomator/cryptomator.github.io/content/hub-managed-terms.en.md

 7.5 The Customer shall regularly make appropriate data backups on its own responsibility.

+## §8 Reference Marketing / Logo Use {#reference-marketing}
+8.1 Upon conclusion of the contract, the Customer grants its express consent that the Provider may name and use the Customer as a reference customer (including case studies, work references, success stories, etc.) in digital and analog form, free of charge and unlimited in terms of time and content, using the company mark (esp. logo) and the company name for marketing purposes.

+8.2 The Customer may revoke the consent to reference marketing at any time by email to support@cryptomator.org for good cause, unless the Provider's legitimate interest prevails.
+The revocation is only valid for the future.

-## §8 Warranty {#warranty}
+## §9 Warranty {#warranty}
-8.1 With regard to the granting of the use of the Software, the warranty provisions of the German "Mietrecht" shall apply (§§ 535 ff.
+9.1 With regard to the granting of the use of the Software, the warranty provisions of the German "Mietrecht" shall apply (§§ 535 ff.
 BGB).

-8.2 The Customer shall notify the Provider of any defects without undue delay.
+9.2 The Customer shall notify the Provider of any defects without undue delay.

-8.3 The warranty for only insignificant reductions in the suitability of the service is excluded.
+9.3 The warranty for only insignificant reductions in the suitability of the service is excluded.
 The strict liability according to § 536a para.
 1 BGB for defects that already existed at the time of conclusion of the contract is excluded.

-## §9 Liability {#liability}
+## §10 Liability {#liability}
-9.1 The parties shall be liable without limitation in the event of intent, gross negligence and culpable injury to life, body or health.
+10.1 The parties shall be liable without limitation in the event of intent, gross negligence and culpable injury to life, body or health.

-9.2 The Provider shall only be liable for indirect and consequential damages as well as for lost profits, additional personnel costs, useless expenses and omitted savings, etc. in the event of intent and gross negligence.
+10.2 The Provider shall only be liable for indirect and consequential damages as well as for lost profits, additional personnel costs, useless expenses and omitted savings, etc. in the event of intent and gross negligence.

-9.3 Notwithstanding the cases of unlimited liability according to § 9.1 and liability for consequential damages § 9.2, the parties shall be liable to each other in case of slightly negligent breach of duty only in case of breach of essential contractual obligations, i.e. obligations the fulfillment of which enables the proper execution of the contract in the first place or the breach of which endangers the achievement of the purpose of the contract and the compliance with which the other party may regularly rely on, however, limited to the damage foreseeable at the time of conclusion of the contract and typical for the contract.
+10.3 Notwithstanding the cases of unlimited liability according to § 10.1 and liability for consequential damages § 10.2, the parties shall be liable to each other in case of slightly negligent breach of duty only in case of breach of essential contractual obligations, i.e. obligations the fulfillment of which enables the proper execution of the contract in the first place or the breach of which endangers the achievement of the purpose of the contract and the compliance with which the other party may regularly rely on, however, limited to the damage foreseeable at the time of conclusion of the contract and typical for the contract.

-9.4 If the Customer violates its obligation to properly back up data, the Provider's liability for loss of data shall be limited to the amount of damage that would have occurred even if the Customer had properly and regularly backed up the data.
+10.4 If the Customer violates its obligation to properly back up data, the Provider's liability for loss of data shall be limited to the amount of damage that would have occurred even if the Customer had properly and regularly backed up the data.

-9.5 The above limitations of liability shall not apply to liability under the German Product Liability Act (Produkthaftungsgesetz) or to guarantees given in writing by one of the Parties.
+10.5 The above limitations of liability shall not apply to liability under the German Product Liability Act (Produkthaftungsgesetz) or to guarantees given in writing by one of the Parties.

-9.6 § 9 shall also apply in favor of employees, representatives and bodies of the parties.
+10.6 § 10 shall also apply in favor of employees, representatives and bodies of the parties.

-## §10 Deficiencies in Title; Indemnification {#deficiencies-indemnification}
+## §11 Deficiencies in Title; Indemnification {#deficiencies-indemnification}
-10.1 The Provider warrants that the Software does not infringe any third-party rights.
+11.1 The Provider warrants that the Software does not infringe any third-party rights.
 The Provider shall indemnify the Customer against all claims of third parties due to infringements of property rights for which the Provider is responsible in connection with the contractual use of the Software upon first request and shall reimburse the Customer for the costs of an appropriate legal prosecution.
 The Customer shall inform the Provider without undue delay of any claims asserted against it by third parties on the basis of the contractual use of the Software and shall grant the Provider all necessary powers of attorney and authority to defend the claims.

-10.2 The Customer shall be solely responsible for all content and processed data used by it or its Users and any legal positions required for this purpose.
+11.2 The Customer shall be solely responsible for all content and processed data used by it or its Users and any legal positions required for this purpose.
 The Provider does not take note of any content of the Customer or its Users and does not check the content used with the Software.

-10.3 The Customer warrants that the content and data stored on the Provider's servers, as well as its use and provision by the Provider, do not violate applicable law, official orders, third-party rights or agreements with third parties.
+11.3 The Customer warrants that the content and data stored on the Provider's servers, as well as its use and provision by the Provider, do not violate applicable law, official orders, third-party rights or agreements with third parties.
 The Customer shall indemnify the Provider against claims asserted by third parties on the basis of a violation of this clause upon first request.
 In this context, Customer also agrees to indemnify Provider against any liability and any costs, including possible and actual costs of legal proceedings, in the event that a claim is made against Provider by third parties, including employees of Customer personally, as a result of alleged acts or omissions of Customer.
 The Provider shall notify the Customer of the claim and, to the extent legally possible, give the Customer the opportunity to defend the asserted claim.
 At the same time, the Customer shall immediately provide the Provider with all information available to him regarding the facts that are the subject of the claim.
 Any further claims for damages of the Provider shall remain unaffected.

-## §11 Trial {#trial}
+## §12 Trial {#trial}
-Irrespective of the right of withdrawal ([§ 14](#withdrawal)), the Customer, i.e. both the consumer and the entrepreneur, shall be entitled to use the software for 14 days free of charge and without obligation for both parties (hereinafter "test phase").
+Irrespective of the right of withdrawal ([§ 16](#withdrawal)), the Customer, i.e. both the consumer and the entrepreneur, shall be entitled to use the software for 14 days free of charge and without obligation for both parties (hereinafter "test phase").
 During the Test Phase, the Customer shall in particular have no claim to unrestricted functional scope of the Software or troubleshooting as well as contractual penalty pursuant to [§ 6](#sla).

-## §12 Remuneration and Payment Conditions {#fees}
+## §13 Remuneration and Payment Conditions {#fees}
-12.1 The Customer can view the prices for the software and services on the website ([https://cryptomator.org/de/hub/#pricing-plans](https://cryptomator.org/de/hub/#pricing-plans)).
-Unless otherwise agreed (individual agreement, volume discount, discount campaign or similar), the Customer shall - after expiry of the test phase ([§ 11](#trial)) - pay a monthly fee of EUR 10 per active user to the Provider.
+13.1 The Customer can view the prices for the software and services on the website ([https://cryptomator.org/hub/#pricing-plans](https://cryptomator.org/hub/#pricing-plans)).
+Unless otherwise agreed (individual agreement, discount campaign or similar), the Customer shall - after expiry of the test phase ([§ 12](#trial)) - pay a monthly fee of EUR 10 per active user to the Provider.

-12.2 Contractual penalties forfeited by the Provider pursuant to [§ 6 (7)](#sla) shall be automatically offset against the payable fee on a monthly basis.
+13.2 Contractual penalties forfeited by the Provider pursuant to [§ 6 (7)](#sla) shall be automatically offset against the payable fee on a monthly basis.

-12.3 Invoices shall be issued for 12 months in advance.
+13.3 Invoices shall be issued for 12 months in advance.
 The invoice shall be due for payment immediately.

-12.4 In the event of late payment, interest on arrears shall be due at the statutory rate.
+13.4 In the event of late payment, interest on arrears shall be due at the statutory rate.
 The Provider is entitled to temporarily deactivate the Customer's access to the Software in case of a delay in payment of more than 30 days until the overdue invoice has been paid.

-12.5 The Provider reserves the right to make an adjustment of the price even during an ongoing contract period.
+13.5 The Provider reserves the right to make an adjustment of the price even during an ongoing contract period.
 An adjustment can be made both in the form of a price increase and a price reduction.
 A price increase is only envisaged if cost-increasing circumstances occur that make proper maintenance significantly more difficult without this being compensated for by an increase in the price.
 Circumstances for which a price increase is considered are: cost-intensive adaptations in the software (development costs) justified by legal changes (e.g. concerning data protection); increased server costs, due to strongly increasing energy costs; increased costs for copyright-protected contents or costs for the legal examination of the Provider's cooperation partners.
 The Provider shall inform the User of any price adjustment as soon as possible, but no later than three months before it takes effect, and shall explain the cost-increasing or cost-reducing factor in more detail.
 A price adjustment does not affect a contractual relationship until the minimum contract period of one month has expired.
-The User may terminate the contractual relationship existing with the Provider in the event of a price adjustment in accordance with the applicable regulations ([§ 13](#termination)).
+The User may terminate the contractual relationship existing with the Provider in the event of a price adjustment in accordance with the applicable regulations ([§ 14](#termination)).
 In the event that the Provider, through no fault of the User, notifies the User at a time when the User is no longer able to comply with the ordinary notice period until the effective date of the price adjustment, the User may terminate the contractual relationship as of the effective date of the price adjustment.

-## §13 Contract Duration and Termination {#termination}
+## §14 Contract Duration and Termination {#termination}
-13.1 The Agreement shall enter into force after the Customer's request and provision of access to the Software by the Provider and shall be concluded for an indefinite period of time.
+14.1 The Agreement shall enter into force after the Customer's request and provision of access to the Software by the Provider and shall be concluded for an indefinite period of time.

-13.2 The contract may be terminated by either party with a notice period of one month to the end of the month.
+14.2 The contract may be terminated by either party with a notice period of one month to the end of the month.

-13.3 The right to terminate without notice for good cause remains unaffected.
+14.3 The right to terminate without notice for good cause remains unaffected.
 In any case, the termination must be in writing.

-13.4 The Provider shall provide the Customer with reasonable support for the retransfer or backup of the data at its own expense after termination of the Agreement.
+14.4 The Provider shall provide the Customer with reasonable support for the retransfer or backup of the data at its own expense after termination of the Agreement.

-13.5 The Provider shall delete all Customer data remaining on its servers in an unrecoverable manner 30 days after termination of the contractual relationship.
+14.5 The Provider shall delete all Customer data remaining on its servers in an unrecoverable manner 30 days after termination of the contractual relationship.
 There shall be no right of retention or lien on the data in favor of the Provider.

-## §14 Withdrawal {#withdrawal}
+## §16 Withdrawal {#withdrawal}
 If the Customer is a consumer, he has a right of withdrawal.

 ### Right of Withdrawal
 You have the right to revoke this contract within fourteen days without giving any reason.
 The revocation period is fourteen days from the day of the conclusion of the contract.

-To exercise your right of withdrawal, you must inform us (Skymatic GmbH, Am Hauptbahnhof 6, 53111 Bonn, e-mail: support@cryptomator.org, fax: 02241 / 2667424) of your decision to withdraw from this contract by means of a clear declaration (e.g. a letter sent by post or an e-mail).
+To exercise your right of withdrawal, you must inform us (Skymatic GmbH, Am Hauptbahnhof 6, 53111 Bonn, email: support@cryptomator.org, fax: 02241 / 2667424) of your decision to withdraw from this contract by means of a clear declaration (e.g. a letter sent by post or an email).
 You can use the attached sample withdrawal form for this purpose, which is, however, not mandatory.

 To comply with the withdrawal period, it is sufficient that you send the notice of exercise of the right of withdrawal before the expiry of the withdrawal period.